anac0der/fnoreg/README.md

 ***Training scripts***: `train_*.py`, in folder `/deep_fourier_reg` for FNO-based models, VoxelMorph-Large and Fourier-Net and in folder `/baseline_models/transmorph` for VoxelMorph, VoxelMorph-Huge and TransMorph.

-To launch the model training, firstly fill in the corresponding config file (with regexp `params_*.json`) and then run the following command:
+To launch the model training, firstly fill in the corresponding config file and then run the following command:
 ```
 python3 train_*.py --gpu_num gpu_num --size size
 ```